ian9696/Sudoku-Solver/README.md

  1  8  3  4  5  9  7  6  2
  2  9  6  1  7  8  4  5  3
 ```
+If there is no solution to the Sudoku puzzle, the solver outputs `NO`.

 ### Counting the Number of Solutions
 Install [PyEDA](https://pypi.org/project/pyeda/).